iannesbitt/CaseThwaitesSPH/README.md

 ![Run 02 geometry](animations/02_geometry.png)

 After run 01 we determined that the volume of meltwater was unsatisfactory.
-We calculated the expected meltwater flux for the floating portion of Thwaites using the method described by M. Dryak in her Master's thesis which follows from Enderlin and Hamilton (2014).
-We then calculated the expected volume of meltwater given this flux and given the subglacial melt discharge modeled by De Brocq et al. (2013).
+We calculated the expected meltwater flux for the floating portion of Thwaites using the method described by M. Dryak in her Master's thesis which follows from Enderlin and Hamilton ([2014](https://doi.org/10.3189/2014JoG14J085)).
+We then calculated the expected volume of meltwater given this flux and given the subglacial melt discharge modeled by De Brocq et al. ([2013](https://doi.org/10.1038/ngeo1977), available in [Quantarctica](http://quantarctica.npolar.no/)).

 ### Initialization